Mother: Elba Maria Sánchez

 - Publishes a book, "Revolutionary Islam," which praises Osama bin Laden

-March 2007 - Wins an appeal of a 5,000 Euro fine levied against him for comments made in a 2004 TV documentary.
-He was originally found guilty of defending terrorism after he says, "In a legal war, we are authorized to take life if necessary."
+March 2007 - Wins an appeal of a 5,000 Euro fine levied against him for comments made in a 2004 documentary.
+He was originally found guilty of defending terrorism for saying, "In a legal war, we are authorized to take life if necessary."
 The Appeals Court rules that his comments were taken out of context.

 May 2007 - French anti-terrorism Judge Jean-Louis Bruguiere orders Ramirez to stand trial for bombings that occurred in France in 1982 and 1983.
 Eleven people were killed and more than 100 injured in the attacks.